- Position: Midfielder

-Alejandro Bedoya is a talented midfielder who followed Boston College teammate Charlie Davies’ career path and went from the NCAA to the Swedish Allsvenskan league.
-He has become a regular at club level, catching the attention of the United States coaching staff in 2010.
+Alejandro Bedoya is a talented midfielder who followed Boston College teammate Charlie Davies' career path and went from the NCAA to the Swedish Allsvenskan league and eventually the USMNT.
+He has become a regular at club level, catching the attention of the USMNT coaching staff in 2010.

 "I’m new to the National Team and the system they have.
 I’m just trying to learn the system and get some experience along the way.
 I have to play my game and try to bring what I can do to the table.
 I enjoy training with these guys and learning from them.
 It’s been fun." from 10 Questions With Alejandro Bedoya

 Bedoya joined fellow US National Teamers Carlos Bocanegra and Maurice Edu at Rangers in the Scottish Premier League, but that club's administrative relegation led Bedoya to Helsingborgs.
 After a season in Sweden, he joined Ligue 1 club Nantes.

 Alejandro Bedoya USMNT Experience

 2016: Started the World Cup qualifier against Guatemala on Mar 25.
 Started against Puerto Rico on May 22 and Ecuador on May 25.
 Started against Bolivia on May 28.
 Started in the Copa Centenario opener against Colombia on Jun 4 and against Costa Rica on Jun 7.
 Started against Paraguay on Jun 11.
 Started against Ecuador in the Copa Centenario quarterfinals on Jun 16.
 Started against Colombia in the 3rd-place game on Jun 25.